 Our quantitative empirical modeling of the dose-response behavior of individual splice-modifying drugs revealed that such drugs often exhibit cooperativity, i.e., have Hill coefficients greater than one.
 We describe this cooperativity as "anomalous", because it appears not to be due to multiple drug molecules simultaneously binding to the same RNA/protein complex.
-One possible explanation for the widespread anomalous cooperativity of splice-modifying drugs is the presence of biochemical feedback that couples the splicing of multiple pre-mRNA transcripts from the same gene (e.g., through effects on chromatin).
+One possible explanation for the widespread anomalous cooperativity of splice-modifying drugs is the presence of biochemical feedback that couples the splicing of multiple pre-mRNA transcripts from the same gene (e.g., through effects on chromatin64).
 A second possible explanation for this widespread anomalous cooperativity is kinetic proofreading during the splicing of individual pre-mRNA transcripts65-67, as kinetic proofreading could cause the binding of a drug to its target to be effectively "read out" by the spliceosome more than once.
-Indeed, multiple DExD/H-box ATPase components of the spliceosome are known to play important (ATP-dependent) roles in ensuring spliceosome fidelity.
-Additional quantitative studies will be needed to establish the roles, if any, that these two possible mechanisms play in sensitizing pre-mRNA transcripts to the effects of splice-modifying drugs.
+Indeed, multiple DExD/H-box ATPase components of the spliceosome are known to play important roles in ensuring spliceosome fidelity65.
+Although kinetic models of gene regulation can yield Hill coefficients larger than those of analogous thermodynamic models68, specific mathematical models of kinetic proofreading in splicing would need to be analyzed to determine if such models can account for the anomalous cooperativity we observe.
+More generally, additional quantitative studies will be needed to establish the roles, if any, that feedback and proofreading play in sensitizing pre-mRNA transcripts to the effects of splicemodifying drugs.